jmartindf/voxduo/content/episodes/goldenage/goldenage-003.md

 Episode: 3
 Show: The Golden Age
 EpTitle: Spider-Man: Homecoming
 TweetText: The Vox Duo gush glowingly about Peter Parker's return to the Marvel Cinematic Universe.
-Homecoming is the movie that makes it great to feel like a Spider-Man fan again.
+HOMECOMING is the movie that makes it great to feel like a Spider-Man fan again.
 And is Vulture a great villain or what?
 Description: The Vox Duo gush glowingly about Peter Parker's return to the Marvel Cinematic Universe.
-Homecoming is the movie that makes it great to feel like a Spider-Man fan again.
+HOMECOMING is the movie that makes it great to feel like a Spider-Man fan again.
 And is Vulture a great villain or what?
 EpisodeLink: https://voxduo.com/goldenage/3